nehaagoel/express-server/VS-CODE.md

 7. Icon Fonts: Tiny snippets for including icon fonts in your project (from a CDN) and then adding the icons themselves.
 The extension supports over 20 popular icon sets, including Font Awesome, Ionicons, Glyphicons, and Material Design Icons.
 Fonts

+8. TODO Highlight: This tool marks all TODO comments in your code, making it easier to track down any unfinished business before pushing to production.
+By default it looks for TODO and FIXME keywords but you can add your custom expressions as well.